What is OPT?

 - Schedule an appointment with your International Academic Advisor to complete the Academic Recommendation section of the OPT Request Form.

-- Schedule an appointment with International Admissions to turn in your complete OPT Packet.
+- Schedule an appointment with International Student Services to turn in your complete OPT Packet.

 Are there any limitations on OPT?